nahuhh/android-termux-monero-node/README.md

 If you decide, for whatever reason, that you want to stop seeding the network, simply stop forwarding port 18080 in your router/remove the port forwarding rule.

 Troubleshooting:
-  - If P2P suddenly stops working for you, it's possible your router changed the port of your Android device (this is normal behavior for a router).
+  - If P2P suddenly stops working for you, it's possible your router changed the IP of your Android device (this is normal behavior for a router).

     You will likely need to set up your Android device to use a 'static ip'...
-For this, Google 'static ip address android phone' or 'static ip address Netgear router' and figure out how to make your router always use the same ip internal ip address for your phone (Perhaps I'll add these instructions in the future)
+For this..

+    Open Android Setting, and go to: wifi > tap & hold on current network > edit/modify > [show advanced] > ip settings

+    Change DHCP from "auto/dynamic" to "manual/static".

 # Updates